-This section has information on what is a non-compliance, the different types of non-compliances and when a non-compliance can be raised.
+This section has information on what is a non-compliance, when a non-compliance can be raised and the different types of actions that can be taken when a non-compliance is discovered.

-A non-compliance is raised with an Accredited Person when Trading Standards:
+A non-compliance can be raised with an Accredited Person when Trading Standards:

-- Discover a weighing or measuring instrument that does not comply with the weights and measures legislation and has been issued with a Certificate of Accuracy that bears the Accredited Person’s identifier,
+- Discover a weighing or measuring instrument that does not comply with the weights and measures legislation and has been sealed with a Mark of Verification and/or issued with a Certificate of Accuracy that bears the Accredited Person’s identifier,

 - Have reason to believe that an accredited individual or organisation is not operating in accordance with their duties and responsibilities required by the weights and measures legislation, or